- Tour the famed Cerro Rico mine in Potosí

 |Day 3||Day Trip to the Maragua Crater||Sucre|

-|Day 5||Explore Potosí - Transfer to Tupiza||Tupiza|
+|Day 5||Sightsee in Potosí & Transfer to Tupiza||Tupiza|

-|Day 9||Explore Salar de Uyuni & Isla Incahuasi - Transfer to La Paz||Overnight Bus|
+|Day 9||Explore the Salar de Uyuni & Isla Incahuasi||Overnight Bus|

 |Day 10||Free Day in La Paz||La Paz|

-|Day 11||Transfer to Lake Titicaca & Isla del Sol||Isla del Sol|
+|Day 11||Travel to Lake Titicaca||Isla del Sol|

-|Day 12||Explore Isla del Sol - Transfer to Isla de la Luna||Isla de la Luna|
+|Day 12||Tour Isla del Sol||Isla de la Luna|

-|Day 14||Depart La Paz|
+|Day 14||Depart Bolivia|

 Welcome to Bolivia!
 Begin the trip in the UNESCO-protected colonial city of Sucre.
 At around 9,000 feet (2,745 meters) above sea level, Sucre is filled with whitewashed buildings and narrow cobblestoned streets.
-It was once the home of the Spanish aristocrats who were made rich by the silver mines of Potosí but came to this temperate valley to escape the harsh climate near the mines.
-You can spend the afternoon strolling the bustling streets of this now-college town and pausing in quiet plazas under the stone walls of centuries-old cathedrals and mansions.
+It was once the home of the Spanish aristocrats who were made rich by the silver mines of Potosí and came to this temperate valley to escape the harsh climate near the mines.
+You can spend the afternoon strolling the bustling streets of the historic town, pausing in quiet plazas under the stone walls of centuries-old cathedrals and mansions.
 It's an ideal place to rest and adjust to the altitude before heading higher up into the heart of the Bolivian highlands.

 Day 2: Explore the Ciudad Blanca of Sucre